mattpovich/sedfitting-ysos/recipes/sedfitting_procedure_ysos.md

 ## Description

-This recipe guides you through the steps of fitting multiple SED models from [Robitaille (2017)](https://doi.org/10.1051/0004-6361/201425486) to combined *Spitzer*, 2MASS, and UKIDSS (or VVV) candidate YSOs in a specified target field.
+This recipe guides you through the steps of fitting multiple SED models from [Robitaille (2017)](https://doi.org/10.1051/0004-6361/201425486) to combined *Spitzer*, 2MASS, and UKIDSS (or VVV) candidate young stellar objects (YSOs) with mid-infrared excess emission in a specified target field.
+The data analysis pipeline described here is inteded to be run *after* you have identified a set of candidate YSOs via the `find_ysoc_procedure` (included in this repo) or [`sedfitting_procedure_xpms`](https://github.com/mattpovich/sedfitting-phrds/blob/master/recipes/sedfitting_procedure_xpms.md) pipelines.

 This pipeline creates two final science products:
 1. A summary table of the YSOs and SED fit classifications called `<target>.ised.fits`.